 If you take out a grievance, it's always a good idea to keep a note of exactly what happens and when.

-For advice and support please give us a call for some free advice.
+For advice and support please give us a call for some free initial advice.